mharry97/dual-camera-footage-studio/README.md

 ---

-## Workflow
+## Standard Workflow

 ### After filming

-1. Eject the SD cards from both cameras and copy the footage to your storage device — left camera clips into `Left Camera/`, right camera clips into `Right Camera/`.
+1. Transfer your footage from your recording devices to your storage device — left camera clips into `Left Camera/`, right camera clips into `Right Camera/`.
+Whilst the stitching together of videos doesn't require you to know which side the footage comes from, it makes the next step easier.

 2. Open the app and navigate to the **Group** page.
 Click **Scan** to detect your recordings.
 The app will group consecutive clips from the same recording session together.
 Review the groups and click **Group** to concatenate each group into a single file.
+This step is neccesary for any recording devices that record onto an SD card, as the file formatting only allows files up to a size of 4GB and so will split longer recordings into chunks that are <= 4GB in size.

 3. Navigate to the **Stitch** page.
 Click **Scan** to match up your left and right camera sessions.
-Give each session a name (e.g. the opponent or tournament name), untick any sessions you don't want to process, then click **Stitch Selected**.
+Give each session a name (e.g. "Training 2026-01-01" or "Team 1 Vs Team 2 2026-01-01"), untick any sessions you don't want to process, then click **Stitch Selected**.
+This step can take quite a while depending on the size of the files

 4. Navigate to the **Browse** page to view your finished panoramic output videos.